Find Affordable College Courses

 New Haven, CT

-Yale University came in at #8 in this year’s edition of the Most Popular Sociology Bachelor’s Degree Schools in Connecticut ranking.
-Yale is a fairly large private not-for-profit school located in the medium-sized city of New Haven.
+With a ranking of #8, Yale University did quite well on this year’s most popular schools for sociology students working on their bachelor’s degree.
+Yale is a fairly large private not-for-profit school located in the city of New Haven.

 About 40% of the students majoring in sociology at the school are women while 60% are male.